Ashik045/sociatek/README.md

 #### Errors to be fixed in future:

 - Based on the user scroll, fetch the posts part by part rather than fetch them all in the first load.

+#### Upcoming Features

+- Notifications functionality.
+- Add comment to any post.